St. Salvator's Cathedral: Interior

 St. Salvator's Cathedral's 101-meter-long interior contains some noteworthy furnishings.
 It currently houses many works of art that were originally stored in its destroyed predecessor, the Sint-Donaaskathedraal.
 The wall-carpets that can be seen when entering the church were manufactured in Brussels by Jasper van der Borcht in 1731.
 These were commissioned by bishop Hendrik van Susteren for Sint-Donaaskathedraal.
-St. Salvator also has the original paintings that served as models for the wall-carpets, which make quite a unique combination.
-In the choir, the original 16th-century podium can still be admired.
+St. Salvator also has the original paintings that served as models for the wall-carpets.

 Music

 The organ of the cathedral was originally built by Jacobus Van Eynde (1717–1719) and was expanded and rebuilt three times in the 20th century: in 1902 by L. B. Hooghuys, in 1935 by Klais Orgelbau and in 1988 by Frans Loncke & zonen.
 The instrument has 60 stops on three manuals and pedal.
 The organ is played in services and in the Kathedraalconcerten, a concert series founded in 1952.
 The organist is Ignace Michiels.